Dar13/workout-qt/README.md

 # Feature List
 * Straight-to-the-point main screen [done!]
 * Easy viewing of the set log [done!]
-* Ability to add exercises to app's database [planned]
+* Ability to add/edit/delete exercises to/from app's database [done!]
 * Ability to record sets that are stored in a database [planned]
 * Easy export of said database to CSV or raw dump of SQLite3 database file [planned]
 * Easy manipulation of log from within the app [planned]